seattle-javascript-401d25/10-stacks-queues/README.md

   * **.package.json** -- with all dependencies and dev-dependencies

 #### Testing
-  * write at least three two assertions for each method of the Stack and Queue List Data Structures
+  * write at least two assertions for each method of the Stack and Queue List Data Structures
-  * organize your tests into appropriate describe/it blocks for test output readability
+  * organize your tests into appropriate describe/test blocks for test output readability

-####  Documentation
-  * in your README, write documentation for you data structures
-  * your documentation should includes code block useage examples
-  * provide instructions for:
-    * installing and using your data structure
-    * accessing each method
-    * running your tests

 #### Feature Tasks
   * implement a Stack constructor
     * implement `push(value)`, `pop()`, and `peek()` methods on the Stack class by utilizing methods from the Linked List class you already defined in Lab 10, or in your `data-structures-and-algorithms` repo.
   * implement a Queue constructor
     * implement `enqueue(value)`, `dequeue()`, and `peek()` methods on the Queue class by utilizing methods from the Linked List class you already defined in Lab 10, or in your `data-structures-and-algorithms` repo.
-  * Label the Big Oh time and space complexity of your methods in comments
   * **If you do not have a completed Linked List class to utilize, you may use Javascript arrays like the lecture code, *but you will only receive a maximum of 8 points.***

+####  Documentation
+List out the methods for your Queue and Stack class and explain what they do by using your favorite analogy for each.
+List the Big Oh time and space complexity for each method, making considerations for the actual Big Oh complexity your Linked List implementation might have under the hood.